codenothing/css-compressor/README.md

 Modes are pre-defined sets of options that can be set by passing in the mode name.

- - **safe**: Safe mode does zero combinations or organizing.
+ - **safe**: (99% safe) Safe mode does zero combinations or organizing.
 It's the best mode if you use a lot of hacks.

- - **sane**: Sane mode does most combinations(multiple long hand notations to single shorthand), but still keeps most declarations in their place.
+ - **sane**: (90% safe) Sane mode does most combinations(multiple long hand notations to single shorthand), but still keeps most declarations in their place.

- - **small**: Small mode reorganizes the whole sheet, combines as much as it can, and will break most comment hacks.
+ - **small**: (65% safe) Small mode reorganizes the whole sheet, combines as much as it can, and will break most comment hacks.

- - **full**: Full mode does everything small does, but also uses strict-id compression, and converts hex codes to their short color name alternatives.
+ - **full**: (50% safe) Full mode does everything small does, but also uses strict-id compression, and converts hex codes to their short color name alternatives.

 Here's a few different ways to initiate a mode.